-Information technology has relied upon scaling CMOS to maintain the pace of progress since it was introduced in 1963.
-The approaching economic end of Moore's Law is slowing that pace of progress.
-Although scaling of CMOS continues, the benefits are reduced as we approach the limits of the physics for these devices.
+approach the limits of the physics for these devices.
 The historical benefits of lower cost, lower power, smaller size and weight, higher functional density and higher performance are reduced and, in some cases, no longer available.
 We are now experiencing a dramatic increase in research and development to find new devices to replace CMOS for memory and logic applications.

-There have been many new candidate devices and materials introduced in recent years but most are still in the early stages of development.
-The objective of this chapter is to identify new device types that hold the promise of maintaining or accelerating the pace of progress over the next 25 years and the difficult challenges that must be overcome to realize that potential.
+There have been many new candidate devices and materials introduced in recent years, but most are still in the early stages of development.
+The objective of this chapter is to identify new device types that hold the promise of maintaining or accelerating the pace of progress over the next 25 years, and the difficult challenges that must be overcome to realize that potential.

 The increasing penetration of high-performance electronics into mobile consumer devices is resulting in a rapidly growing number of product types.
 These products typically have lower unit volume and shorter product life cycle than traditional computer components.
-At the same time device design and engineering cost is rising rapidly as we approach the limit of the physics.
+Device design and engineering cost, at the same time, is rising rapidly as we approach the limit of the physics.
 Thus, time to market and non-recurring engineering cost will be critical challenges to overcome for emerging research devices.